Keyboard shortcuts

 weaveffi_free_string(contact);

-2. Call the function, passing &err as the last argument.
+2. Call the function with &err as the last argument.

 do {